Skip to content

 The IFR process is clinically led.
 This means that a patient will need the support of a clinician (usually the patient’s GP or hospital consultant) to make a case on their behalf and only if the clinician considers there to be clinical grounds for the request.

-It is expected that existing contracts with NHS provider services (universal & specialist) across Derby & Derbyshire Footprint are able to meet our populations health needs however should the need for bespoke provision be identified specific personalised commissioning arrangements will be made.
+It is expected that existing contracts with NHS provider services (universal & specialist) across the Derby & Derbyshire Footprint can meet our populations health needs, however it is understood on rare occasion that this may not be the case.
+An NHS healthcare professional may identify the need for bespoke healthcare provision and can refer to the CCGA team for consideration in these circumstances.

 Subscribe to our Newsletter